Frequently Asked Questions

 A – Yes, you can.
 Simply send us something in writing (by mail, fax, or scanned and emailed) stating that you no longer wish to make payments on your monthly purchase contract.
 We will freeze the benefits in that contract and send you a confirmation letter that it has been processed.
 You can open up a Pay-As-You-Go contract at any time.

 Q – Can I make automatic payments on my Pay-As-You-Go contract?

 A – Yes!
 We offer automatic ACH payments.
 To begin ACH payments, fill out MET form 3695 and include the amount you want to pay each month and we’ll set it up for you.
 We also offer payroll deduction (contingent on employer participation) and electronic one-time payments in addition to mailed-in payments.

 Q – How soon are credits in my Pay-As-You-Go contract available for my beneficiary to use?

 A – Credits are available 45 days after the final payment to a Pay-As-You-Go contract has been made.
-A Pay- As-You-Go contract may be activated or terminated before the 45 days have passed, but no payments will be made until 45 days after the final payment has been made.
+A Pay- As-You-Go contract may be activated or terminated before the 45 days have passed, but no disbursements from MET will be made until 45 days after the final contract payment has been made.